Automatic Detection of LLM-Generated Code: A Comparative Case Study of Contemporary Models Across Function and Class Granularities: Dataset

 \section{Dataset}

-To compare human-written and Claude 3-generated code we need a data source containing code already authored by human programmers so that we can generate code using Claude 3 for the same task.
-In this section, we explain how we choose our data source, and generate corresponding code from Claude 3 for our analysis.
+To compare human-written code with code generated by LLMs, we need a data source containing code already authored by human programmers so that we can generate corresponding code using different LLMs for the same tasks.
+In this section, we explain how we choose our data source, generate corresponding code from four contemporary LLMs, and ensure fair cross-model comparison through careful data curation.